nBlocksStudioApps/42D1_KalmanSimple_test/README.md

 > A schematic Design for Testing the Node [KalmanSimple](https://github.com/nBlocksStudioNodes/nblocks_kalmansimple) and [42D_KalmanSimple_test_SCH](https://github.com/nBlocksStudioApps/42D_KalmanSimple_test_SCH)

-With scope to import an existing nBlocksStudio project to the new (December 2021) cloud-based keil-studio, which replaces both mbed-online-compiler and mbed-studio IDE
+With scope to import an existing [nBlocksStudio](https://github.com/nblocksStudio/nblocksStudio.github.io) project to the new (December 2021) [Keil Studio Cloud](https://www.keil.arm.com/), which replaces both [mbed-online-compiler](https://os.mbed.com/handbook/mbed-Compiler) and [mbed-studio](https://os.mbed.com/studio/) IDE

 ## The problem
-nBlocksStudio repositories contain git controlled sub-directoreis for the libraries.
-The project tree is created automatically from the nBlocksStudio translator.
+[nBlocksStudio](https://github.com/nblocksStudio/nblocksStudio.github.io) repositories contain git controlled sub-directories for the libraries.
+The project tree is created automatically from the [nBlocksStudio](https://github.com/nblocksStudio/nblocksStudio.github.io) translator.

-nBlocksStudio translator does not create/manage git sub-modules, so when the local repo is pushed to a remote git repo, the remote libraries sub-directories are empty.
+[nBlocksStudio](https://github.com/nblocksStudio/nblocksStudio.github.io) translator does not create/manage git sub-modules, so when the local repo is pushed to a remote git repo, the remote libraries sub-directories are empty.
+> to review:
-> [to review] Manually managing multiple submodules takes time and is error-prone
+ Manually managing multiple [git submodules](https://git-scm.com/book/en/v2/Git-Tools-Submodules) takes time and is error-prone

-As result when the repo is cloned from github, the library subfolders have no content.
+As result when the repo is cloned from github, the library sub-directories have no content.

-> [to review ] For importing to keil-studio, even if the submoules were properly managed, the library subfolders can't be imported!!!
+> to review: For importing to [Keil Studio](https://www.keil.arm.com/), even if the submoules were properly managed, the library subfolders can't be imported!!!

 ## A tested solution

 Note the existence of `.git` sub-directory.
-This is what we want to remove from all sub-directories under nLib sub-directory
+This is what we want to remove from all sub-directories under `nLib` sub-directory

 <p align="center">
 <img
 src="img/03.PNG"